simonvh/gimmemotifs-manuscript/manuscript.md

 A PFM cannot model inter-nucleotide dependencies, that are known to affect binding of certain TFs.
-Multiple different representations have been proposed [@Jc96vlRF; @1F4IFj9vd; @7nxD51Mq; @nswYGz33; @1FTeX7ahA], however, no single one of these has gained much traction.
+Multiple different representations have been proposed [@Jc96vlRF; @1F4IFj9vd; @7nxD51Mq; @nswYGz33; @1FTeX7ahA], but no single one of these has gained much traction.
 Ultimately we will need these types of advanced models to accurately represent TF binding.
 However, PFMs still serve as a useful abstraction that enables an intuitive understanding of TF binding.

 Here, we present GimmeMotifs, a Python module and set of command-line tools for